 \subsection{Problem Formulation}

-We first formulate the task as follows: given a user review that consists of a text $t_r$, an image $v_r$\footnote{Following previous studies~\cite{wikidiverse,10.48550/arxiv.2211.04872}, in this work, we also focus on the setting with the first image per review/entity and leave the multi-image setting as the future work }, and a particular product mention $t_m$, we aim to link the mention to a particular product in a target knowledge base (KB) where each entity $e_j$ in the KB is described with a text $t_{e_j}$, an image $v_{e_j}$ and a set of attributes $a^1_{e_j},...,a^j_{e_j}$.
-Note that the entity name is also one of the attributes.
-Following previous work~\cite{10.3233/sw-222986}, we solve this task in a two-step pipeline: \textit{Candidate Retrieval}, retrieving K entity candidates $\{e_0,...,e_k \}$ from the entity KB, followed by \textit{Entity Disambiguation}, predicting the gold entity $e^+$ from the entity candidates $\{e_0,...,e_k \}$.
-Note that $e^+$ may not be in $\{e_0,...,e_k \}$ in the case of candidate retrieval error.
+We formulate the task as follows: given a user review $r$ consisting of a text $t_r$, several images $\Vbbar_r=\{v^0_r,...,v^q_r \}$, and an entity mention $m_r$, e.g., ``coffee maker'', we aim to link the mention to an unique entity in the target knowledge base (KB).
+Each entity $e_j$ in the KB is described with a text description $d_{e_j}$, a title $\hat{t}_{e_j}$, several images $\Vbbar_{e_j}=\{v^0_{e_j},...,v^h_{e_j}\}$ , and a set of attributes $\Abbar_{e_j}=\{a^0_{e_j},...,a^s_{e_j}\}$.
+Note that the entity title is also one of the attributes.
+Following previous work~\cite{10.3233/sw-222986}, we solve this task through a two-step pipeline: \textit{Candidate Retrieval}, which retrieves top-$K$ candidate entities $\{e_0,...,e_K \}$ from the KB, and \textit{Entity Disambiguation}, which selects the gold entity $e^+$ from the $K$ candidates $\{e_0,...,e_K \}$.
+Note that $e^+$ may not be in $\{e_0,...,e_K \}$ due to the retrieval error.